mail-in-a-box/mailinabox/CONTRIBUTING.md

 ## Development

 To start developing Mail-in-a-Box, [clone the repository](https://github.com/mail-in-a-box/mailinabox) and familiarize yourself with the code.
+Then move to the cloned mailinabox directory.

     $ git clone https://github.com/mail-in-a-box/mailinabox
+    $ cd mailinabox

 ### Vagrant and VirtualBox